WhiskyTangoFawks/LunarFalloutPlus/README.md

 - Replace the texture BSAs in the stock folder with the Vanilla textures, or for more performance use [PhyOP textures](https://www.nexusmods.com/fallout4/mods/27038).
 Disable the other texture mods.
 - Reducing the grass density/diversity by editting the ini file in the True Grass mod
 - Disable the ENB (press * to show FPS, then press shift + F12 to disable ENB processing to see if it makes a difference).
-- Reduce minimum shadow draw distance in DynaPerf.ini in the stock game folder

 Some or all of these tweaks may allow the list to run better below the minimum requirements.